Additional secretary to the Government of India: History

+During the majority of the British period, particularly between 1920 and 1940, the position of Joint Secretary to the Government of India functioned as the second-highest rank within central departments, subordinate only to Secretary to the Government of India.
+By the mid-1940s, the designation of Additional Secretary was introduced in select departments, but was not yet universal.

-Sir Richard Tottenham, ICS had once expressed "In my opinion there is, or should be, no distinction of function, but only of pay between a joint and an additional secretary.
-Additional and joint secretaries should not be either chief secretaries or deputy secretaries."
+Sir Richard Tottenham, ICS had once expressed "In my opinion there is, or should be, no distinction of function, but only of pay between a joint and an additional Secretary.
+Additional and joint secretaries should not be either cheap secretaries or expensive deputy secretaries."

+Tenure and Appointment

+Tenure

+A member of All India Services is appointed to this rank and post only on tenure.
+This tenure is a deputation to the Central Government and is fixed for 4 years, after which they are sent back to their own parent cadre.
+To be eligible for deputation, a civil servant has to have a mandatory prior central work experience at Deputy Secretary and above level in Government of India.

+A member of Central Civil Services is appointed to this rank and post as per vacancy in their own service cadre and are empanelled.

 Powers, responsibilities and postings

 Additional secretary is the overall in charge with the necessary measure of independent functioning and responsibility of the wing of the department allocated and entrusted to him.
 An additional secretary in charge of administration also exercises all administrative powers as head of the department wing of the ministry/department.

 Additional secretaries and joint secretaries are responsible for filing all affidavits and responses before the Supreme Court of India.

 The Prime Minister of India is the final authority on posting and transfer of officers of additional secretary level.
 Additional secretaries report to their departmental secretary and ministerial/departmental cabinet minister.

 Position

 In the Union government, the members head department wings in the departments and ministries of Union Government.

-Government nominated Board members in the Central Public Sector Enterprises/Public Sector Undertakings are either of the rank of additional secretary or joint secretary.
+Government nominated board members in the Central Public Sector Enterprises/Public Sector Undertakings are either of the rank of additional secretary or joint secretary.

 According to the Seventh Central Pay Commission of India, IAS officers hold 98 out of 107 positions of additional secretary in the Government of India.